 Welcome to the site for Montclair State University’s Graduation Writing Requirement.
 This page has been developed to define and explain the graduation writing requirement; to introduce the work of the Committee that supports the requirement; and to aid faculty in developing and revising writing requirement courses.

 The Graduation Writing Requirement is supported by a subcommittee of the Committee on University Effectiveness.
-In conjunction with the Center for Writing Excellence, the subcommittee approves courses designated by departments as mandatory for fullfillment of the Graduation Writing Requirement.
-This requirement is separate from the General Education Communication: Writing/Literature requirement--fulfilled by successful completion of College Writing I and II--and the requirement that all General Education courses include substantial written work (minimum of 2,000 words of formal writing).
+In conjunction with the Center for Writing Excellence, the subcommittee approves courses designated by departments as mandatory for fulfillment of the Graduation Writing Requirement.
+This requirement is separate from the General Education Communication: Writing/Literature requirement and the requirement that all General Education courses include substantial written work (minimum of 2,000 words of formal writing).

 Graduation Writing Requirement Catalog Description